Ciphey/Ciphey/README.md

 ## 🐕‍🦺 [Contributing](https://github.com/Ciphey/Ciphey/wiki/Contributing)

 Don't be afraid to contribute!
 We have many, many things you can do to help out.
 Each of them labelled and easily explained with examples.
-If you're trying to contribute but stuck, tag @bee-san or @cyclic3 in the GitHub issue ✨
+If you're trying to contribute but stuck, tag @bee-san ✨

 Alternatively, join the Discord group and send a message there (link in [contrib file](https://github.com/Ciphey/Ciphey/wiki/Contributing)) or at the top of this README as a badge.